Ross Chilton – Chief Executive Officer

 Ross holds a Master’s degree in Counselling Psychology from the University of British Columbia and has worked as a counsellor and vice president for the Interlock Employee Assistance Program.
 Ross is also the parent of an adult son with developmental disabilities.

-Henry Chen – Vice President, Finance and Chief Financial Officer
+Huy Nguyen – Vice President, Finance and Chief Financial Officer

 Karen Mackay – Vice President, People and Culture

-Karen Mackay joined CLBC in 2017 as Director, People Services and Organizational Development.
+Karen joined CLBC in 2017 as Director, People Services and Organizational Development.
 She was promoted in 2021 to Executive Director, People and Culture where she leads the People and Culture division and is responsible for the development and implementation of the People Strategy at CLBC.

 Karen has over 20 years’ progressive human resources experience in both the public and private sectors, takes a solutions-oriented approach to HR, and prides herself on partnering with the business to provide expertise in strategic workforce planning, organizational development and design, and talent management.
 Prior to CLBC, she held leadership and senior advisory roles in Human Resources at BCAA and the City of Coquitlam.
 She holds a Bachelor’s degree in Business Administration with a major in Human Resource Management and a Chartered Professional in Human Resources (CPHR) designation.